10 Interactive End-of-the-Year Games for the Spanish Classroom

 Choose an object (anything small).
 Choose one student to be it, and have them go out to the hall.
 Give the item to one of the students.
 “It” comes in, and asks yes/no questions to find out who has the item.
 (It may help to have everyone stand up and sit when they are ruled out.
 For example, it says: Es un chico?
 It’s not, so all the chicos sit down.)
 The competition can come from seeing who can guess in the fewest number of guesses.

-My students absolutely love this game.
-Martina Bex has a free printable.
+My students absolutely love this, and it’s probably my favorite end of the year game (though it works anytime!).
+Martina Bex has a free printable and good explanation.
 It includes everything we want: comprehensible input, interpersonal communication, and listening.
 The printable includes detailed instructions, but here’s the gist: this is a role-playing game, in which certain students are assigned to be the Mafia, other as citizens, and some as doctors and police.
 The mafia is trying to eliminate the entire “town” before the citizens discover them and vote them out of the game.

 You have to check out Martina’s post!
 It’s a perfect way to end the year and let the students loose with everything they have learned.